Illinois Vital Records

 Illinois Government-Issued Vital Records

 In 1877, the Illinois Department of Public Health (IDPH) was established and since has been responsible for registering, preserving, amending, and certifying all vital events.
-Illinois’s vital records are not available to the public.
-The person named on the birth certificate (18 years or older), parents named on the document, legal guardian or representative, or person with cause may order a certified copy.
+Vital records are not available to the public in Illinois.
+The person named on the birth certificate (18 years or older), parents named on the document, legal guardian or representative, or person with cause may order a certified copy of Illinois vital records.
 Death records are only available to those with a personal or property interest in the decedent.
 Certified copies of marriage records become public information after 75 years.
 Until then, certified Illinois marriage records are only open to the couple, immediate family members, legal representatives, and persons authorized by court order.

-If you’re doing an ancestry search, the Division of Public Records may be able to help or try the many publicly available archives.
-Find out what information they contain, where to obtain them, and how they are used.
+If you’re doing an ancestry search, the Division of Public Records may be able to help.
+You can also try the many publicly available archives.

 Start your application online for IL vital records